abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Product, external diagram](product_candidates.svg)

-So how do we set apart all those "imposter" products from the one true product?
-Simple - they all can be converted to it.
-This is true, because:
+So how do we set apart the true product from all those "imposter" products?
+Simple - by using the observation that *they all can be converted to it*, This observation is true, because:
 1. By definition, each "impostor" can be converted to both elements of the pair.
 2. The pair is nothing more than the sum of its elements.